Constraining Ultra Light Dark Matter with the Galactic Nuclear Star Cluster: Conclusions

 Fig.~\ref{fig:ULDMconstraints} shows a summary of the rejected ULDM mass ranges from a range of astronomical probes in the literature \citep[a comprehensive review can be found in][]{2021Hu}, including our new result.
 Taken at face value, Fig.~\ref{fig:ULDMconstraints} suggests that ULDM is not a viable solution for resolving the small scale problems in $\Lambda$CDM.
 Fig.~\ref{fig:ULDMconstraints} also highlights that our study provides a unique constraint on ULDM over a mass range only otherwise probed by the stellar kinematics of Milky Way satellite galaxies \citep[e.g.][]{Gonzalez-Morales+Marsh+Penarrubia+17,2021Hayashi}.

-However, there are two important caveats to our constraint.
-Firstly, we have assumed throughout a single ULDM partilce comprises all of the dark matter.
-Secondly, as highlighted in \citet{2020Davies}, a soliton core with $m_{\rm DM}>10^{-19.4}$~eV cannot survive in the Milky Way due to accretion into the SMBH.
+However, there are four important caveats to our constraint.
+Firstly, We applied a spherical isotropic model for NSC.
+Applying an axisymmetric kinematic model, \citet{chatzopoulos2015} found a flatter NSC with $q=0.73\pm0.04$ and also suggested that a spherical model underestimates the total mass derived from the observed velocity dispersion profile.
+However, it requires a further study to address if a more realistic and complex model increases the NSC mass or provides more room for the ULDM soliton core.
+Secondly, we assumed that there is no radial dependence of the mass-to-light ratio.
+To some degree, the inner density slope parameter of $\gamma$ captures such radial dependence.
+However, this also requires further investigation in a future study.
+Thirdly, we have assumed throughout a single ULDM partilce comprises all of the dark matter.
+Finally, as highlighted in \citet{2020Davies}, a soliton core with $m_{\rm DM}>10^{-19.4}$~eV cannot survive in the Milky Way due to accretion into the SMBH.
 Hence, the stellar kinematics of the centre of the Milky Way may not be able to constrain the existence of a ULDM soliton core with $m_{\rm DM}>10^{-19.4}$~eV.

 Constraining a ULDM mass lower than $10^{-20.0}$~eV with the methodology we introduce here would be still interesting, but require the stellar kinematic data at larger radii, $r>3$~pc.
 Further spectroscopic surveys of the stars in the Galactic centre with {\it VLT/KMOS} \citep[e.g.][]{Fritz+Patrick+Feldmeier-Krause+20} and future {\it VLT/MOONS} and {\it Subaru/ULTIMATE} would be invaluable to test the existence of the ULDM with $m_{\rm DM}<10^{-20.0}$~eV.
 In addition, the {\it Japan Astrometry Satellite Mission for INfrared Exploration} \citep[{{\it JASMINE};}][]{Gouda2012,Gouda+2020}\footnote{ \url{http://jasmine.nao.ac.jp/index-en.html}} will provide near-infrared astrometry for bright stars in the Galactic centre, which would provide further constraints on ULDM.
 This will require accurately modelling the nuclear stellar disc dynamics, since at $r>3$~pc the nuclear stellar disc dominates the central potential over the NSC \citep[e.g.][]{Li+Shen+Schive20}.